 - Completion of all general education requirements (see departmental program sheet for specific requirements in some areas). - Completion of the business core courses. - Completion of the major in management as listed below: - Completion of free electives, including physical education, to total a minimum of 122 semester hours. - Fifty percent of course work must be taken in non-business courses.
 Therefore, at least 16 semester hours of free electives must be in non-business courses.
-Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
-Required Courses (12 SH):
+Business Core Courses: